MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-zones.md

 # Data lake zones and containers

-It's important to plan the structure of your data before you land it into a data lake.
-This planning then allows security, partitioning, and processing to be used effectively.
+It's important to plan your data structure before you land it into a data lake.
+Having a plan helps you use security, partitioning, and processing effectively.

 [Overview of Azure Data Lake Storage for cloud-scale analytics](data-lake-overview.md) outlines a starting point for data lakes.

 ## Overview

-The three data lake accounts should align to the typical layers within a data lake.
+Your three data lake accounts should align to the typical data lake layers.

 | Lake number | Layers        | Container No | Container Name    |
 |-------------|-------------|--------------|-------------------|